-Client’s love “that good stretch feeling.”
+Clients love “that good stretch feeling.”
 It really should be called, “that elicited referral pattern.”
 Well, if you were a trigger point geek, you’d call it that.
-When I ask my yoga friends about the sensation that they get from a stretch, they almost always describe the trigger point referral of the muscle that they are stretching.
+Often, I ask my yoga friends about the sensation they get from a stretch.
+Usually, they describe the trigger point referral of the muscle they are stretching.

-Trigger points limit stretch, weaken contraction and generate a referral pattern.
+Trigger points limit stretch, weaken contraction and generate referral patterns.
 Latent and active trigger points don’t create those issues if we move gently and slowly.
 Instead of sudden pain and weakness, we gently stretch through the stiffness and get “that good stretch feeling.”

 There are stretching sensations that make sense.
 Let’s look at a reclined hamstring stretch.
-When stretching your outside hamstring, you feel tension along the outside of your thigh and behind your knee.
-You feel it in your outside hamstring.
+When stretching your outside hamstring, you feel tension along the outside of your thigh.
+Typically, it focuses behind your knee.
+You feel it in your outer hamstring.
 This muscle’s referral pattern largely overlaps the muscle itself.
-If you’re getting sensation at the top of your thigh or on the inside of the knee, it’s the inside hamstring.
+However, if you’re getting sensations at the top of your thigh or inside the knee, it’s the inside hamstring.

 Then there’s the pigeon pose.
-There’s a multitude of sensations you can get, depending on which trigger points are latent or active.
-Let’s look at which trigger points might produce stiffness, pain, or “that good stretch feeling.”
+Notably, you can get a variety of sensations, depending on which trigger points are latent or active.
+In this yoga pose, let’s examine which trigger points might produce stiffness, pain, or “that good stretch feeling.”

 You’ve stretched open your abdomen.
 But you don’t feel much of a sensation there.
 What you might feel is the referral from rectus abdominous.
 It creates a band of tension across the back.
 Trigger points in the upper rectus abdominous generate a band of tension across the lower ribs in the mid-back.
 Trigger points near the pubic bone generate a band of pain across the low back.
 Many people get this band of tension in the morning when they stretch open their abdomen after being curled up during sleep.